 For instance, Berjaya Redang Beach Resort have their booths that provide services to both who might have opted for additional package and those without package might as well travel in their private boats but in that case they will have to pay an extra amount of RM100.
 These jetties depart at different times of the day, starting from 9am to 10:30 am and then at 3pm.
 These timings are subject to change depending upon the weather conditions and tides in the sea.

 In case you wish to come back on the same jetty, you might have to pay RM 100.
 Mostly people buy a package from the resort they have booked to stay in while on Redang Island.
-Since this is the most convenient way to travel to and from Redang, without having to face the hassle of buying tickets separately.
+Since this is the most convenient way to travel from Terengganu to Redang Island, without having to face the hassle of buying tickets separately.
 However, there are travel agents available that will help you sort out your traveling plans.

 Another way to reach Redang & nearby islands from Terengganu is to make use of Merang Jetty.
 These jetty terminals are the only way to commute to nearby islands as there is no road connectivity.
 If you have used the facilities of Shahbandar jetty and would like to share your experience with the community, please do so by adding comments below.